LucAir/Mobile-and-Wearable/README.md

 # Mobile-and-Wearable

 ### TITLE: WORKFLOW GUARDIAN
-Have you ever wonder how is the feeling of working / studying protected by a guardian??
-What no??
-Well it's time to experiment 😊.
+Have you ever wondered what it feels like to have your work or study sessions protected by a guardian?
+No?
+Well, it’s time to find out 😊.

 #### How does it work
-- Suppose you want to study and you are bored of the classic application where appears only a timer and a small character to be customized.
-You decide to try something new and you fall into
+- Suppose you want to study but are bored of the classic apps that show only a timer and a small customizable character.
+You decide to try something new, and that’s how you find **WorkflowGuardian**.
-  WorkflowGuardian.
-- Once you open the application a Registration is required, but don't worry it's very fast!
+- When you open the app, registration is required, but don’t worry—it’s very quick!
-- Once logged-in for the first time a small test is required.
-You stay very chill for 2 minutes and we will record you heartbeat.
+- Once you log in for the first time, a small test is required.
+Just stay relaxed for 2 minutes, and we will record your heartbeat.
-- Why do we need it??
+- Why do we need it?
-  -  Heartbeat recording is used to metrix such as: "Heart-Rate" and "Heart-Rate-Variability".
-This information are stored in our database and used for our stress detection model.
-This has been done to keep our "Fake machine learning model" (as decided in class: use just an if-else), as precise as possible.
+  - Heartbeat recording is used to calculate metrics such as **Heart Rate** and **Heart Rate Variability**.
+This information is stored in our database and used for our stress detection model.
+This ensures that our “fake machine learning model” (as decided in class, using just an if-else) is as accurate as possible.
-- Now after this test you are ready to explore the application.
-In the home page you      see a timer set to zero.
+- After this test, you are ready to explore the app.
+On the home page, you will see a timer set to zero.
-- If you click it, a study-session will start.
-In this page to avoid distraction you      can also set the notification to be disabled.
+- Click the timer to start a study session.
+On this page, to avoid distractions, you can also disable notifications.

 #### Features
-Well now you are wondering about what's differe our application from the one in the market:
+You might be wondering what makes our app different from others on the market:
-- We have a customizable character, a real guardian.
-Once you created an account, we gift you with 500 token.
-Every one minute that you stay focused a token will be added to you account.
-With this token you can buy skin to the guardian, change its background and also assign a pet to him (so it does not feel lonely🥺)
+- We have a customizable character—a real guardian.
+Once you create an account, we gift you 500 tokens.
+Every minute you stay focused, a token will be added to your account.
+You can use these tokens to buy skins for your guardian, change its background, and even assign a pet to it (so it doesn’t feel lonely 🥺).
-- Then suppose you are little bit nerd 🤓 and you like chart.
-We have created a customize section for you.
-In Analitics📊 you can find 2 differnt type of plot that shows you how the session are going:
+- If you’re a bit of a nerd 🤓 and love charts, we’ve got you covered.
+In the **Analytics 📊** section, you’ll find two types of visualizations showing how your sessions are going:
-  - LineChart: gives you details about the last session (the one previously concluded).Shows in green the period of time where you were focused, and with 2 kind of point (red and yellow) where you lost the attention (red) and where you could have lost the attention / focus is dropping, but you are still able to study.
+  - **Line Chart**: Shows details about your last session.
+Green areas indicate focused periods, while red and yellow points indicate lost attention (red) or moments when focus was dropping but you were still able to study (yellow).
-  - Boxplot: this visualization instead allows you to compare different session and just by clicking you will se the number of distraction in each section.
-On y axis there are hearbeat so that you will se in which section you were more agitated.
+  - **Boxplot**: Allows you to compare different sessions.
+By clicking on a section, you can see the number of distractions.
+The Y-axis shows your heartbeat, so you can see in which sections you were more agitated.
-  - For the third visualization we accept suggestion, so be creative and tell us what you want to see❤️
+  - For a third visualization, we welcome your suggestions—be creative and tell us what you’d like to see ❤️

+#### Technical Details and workflow: